henki-robotics/robotics_essentials_ros2/5-path_planning/README.md

     def interpolate_coordinates(start, end, increment=0.1):
         """
         Interpolate coordinates between two points with a fixed increment.
+        This method calculates the coordinates of the points on the straight-line path that we are computing.

         Args:
             start (tuple): Starting coordinate (x1, y1).